openwebstacks/eslint-config/README.md

 Forked from [`@antfu/eslint-config`](https://github.com/antfu/eslint-config)

 - Single quotes, no semi
-- Auto fix for formatting (aimed to be used standalone without Prettier)
+- Auto fix for formatting (aimed to be used as standalone without Prettier)
-- Designed to work with TypeScript, Vue out-of-box
+- Designed to work with TypeScript, Vue out-of-box (React opt-in)
 - Lint also for json, yaml, markdown
 - Sorted imports, dangling commas for cleaner commit diff
 - Reasonable defaults, best practices, only one-line of config